 Sentinel uses highly scalable machine learning algorithms to associate a large number of low fidelity anomalies to present a few high fidelity security incidents to the analyst.
 Using machine learning, you can quickly derive values from large amounts of security data that you have consumed, thus helping you easily connect the dots.
 Azure Sentinel has the ability to connect to user activity and behaviour data from Microsoft 365 security products.
 This information can be used in combination with other sources to gain better visibility into an entire attack sequence.

 - Track any suspicious activities

 By using graphical and AI-based investigation, you can reduce the time taken to understand the entire scope of an attack and its impact on your whole system.
 It’s possible to automate the process by which SecOps collect and analyse data (which is a repeatable process).
 Azure Sentinel provides capabilities that enable you to automate your analysis by building hunting queries and Azure Notebooks (based on Jupiter notebooks).
 Microsoft has developed a set of queries and Azure Notebooks based on proactive hunting performed by their Incident Response and Threat Analysts teams.
 The queries and Azure Notebooks will evolve along with the threat landscape.

 - Automate repetitive tasks and threat response

 AI obviously sharpens your focus on discovering problems.
 But once you solve a particular kind of issue, you don’t expect to keep finding the same problems again and again.
 Azure Sentinel provides built-in automation and orchestration with pre-defined or custom playbooks to solve repetitive tasks and to respond to threats quickly.
-It can enhance the existing enterprise defence and tools used for probe including security products, native tools, various applications like workflow management systems or HR management applications.
+It can enhance the existing enterprise and tools used for probe including security products, native tools, various applications like workflow management systems or HR management applications.

 Why we recommend Azure Sentinel to our clients